Stop paying your jQuery tax

 nice, still prefer the method above that captures the callbacks in the closure, but this offers more comprehensive support

-Tb about 12 years ago
+Tb almost 13 years ago

 Tb